The Flash-X configuration

 Unit += file1.o file2.o …

-is the name of the unit, which was Grid
+where Unit is the name of the unit, which was Grid in the

 example above.
 Dependency on data modules files need not be specified